 - Known supplier

 - Deliver me a project

 - Select the service provider that you want to use from the shortlist provided (or request more)

 - Approve work as it is completed

 - Review progress and cost through real-time reporting

-Our HR Services team are here to help, guide and support your organisation with any demands and challenges around consultancy and professional services.
+Our HR Services team are here to help, guide and support your organisation with any demands and challenges around managing consultancy and professional services.
 Don’t hesitate to get in touch!